tunmsk/nextgen-facebook/readme.txt

 = 8.20.0 =

-TBD - Added a new "Your Social Settings" menu page, fixed 'article:published_time' and 'article:modified_time' values on post editing pages, added a call to wp_encode_emoji() for all encoded strings.
+2015/12/24 - Added a new "Your Social Settings" menu page, fixed 'article:published_time' and 'article:modified_time' values on post editing pages, added a call to wp_encode_emoji() for all encoded strings.

 = 8.19.2 =